 Reverse Osmosis Water Purification Process

-Reverse Osmosis is common water purification process for large filtration systems.
-Often, commercial and industrial water filtration systems will utilise a reverse osmosis process to ensure high compliance with water testing.
-Reverse osmosis can be a difficult process to understand, this page will cover of what the process entails, how it works, and the areas where reverse osmosis is most effective.
+The use of a Reverse Osmosis System is a common water purification process for large filtration systems.
+Commercial and industrial water filtration systems will often utilise a reverse osmosis process to ensure high compliance with water testing.
+The inner workings of a reverse osmosis system can be a difficult process to understand.
+This page will cover what the process entails, how it works, and the areas where a reverse osmosis system is most effective.
 We have also included a list of common terminology as well.

 What is Osmosis

-Reverse osmosis achieves separation of dissolved salts and impurities from water solutions using pressure exerted on a semi-permeable membrane.
+A Reverse osmosis system achieves separation of dissolved salts and impurities from water solutions via a sediment filter, using pressure exerted on a semi-permeable membrane.
 The passage of dissolved materials (solutes) through the membrane is resisted.
-The membrane materials chemical structure though, allows the potable water to permeate through relatively easily.
-Salts along with other impurities that build up on the feed side of the membrane are continuously flushed away.
+The membrane materials chemical structure, though, allows the potable water to permeate through relatively easily.
+Salts, along with other impurities that build up on the feed side of the membrane, are continuously flushed away.
 This is a more concentrated solution called the Concentrate or Reject.
 The purified water called the Permeate is meanwhile drawn off for use.

-The diagram below shows a vessel with two compartments separated by a semipermeable membrane.
+The diagram below shows a simplified reverse osmosis system vessel with two compartments separated by a semipermeable membrane.
 On one side of the membrane, we have potable water or a very dilute solution.
 A more concentrated salt solution is on the other side.

-Let us consider the situation where seawater, containing 36,000 ppm of salts, is in the right hand compartment and potable water in the left.
-In a short time, a pressure of about 2600 kPa (i.e. about 360 psi) would be registered on the gauge.
-It may be hard to visualise, but this pressure would in fact develop spontaneously in the apparatus shown, and so we say that the osmotic pressure of seawater is about 2600 kPa.
-If we wanted to produce fresh water from the seawater in this apparatus, we could mechanically apply in excess of 2600 kPa to the right hand chamber to push the fresh water out of the seawater through the membrane.
-In fact, a typical reverse osmosis seawater desalinator uses 5-7000 kPa (i.e. up to 1000 psi) to do just this.
+Let us consider where seawater, containing 36,000 ppm of salts, is in the right-hand compartment and potable water in the left.
+In a short time, the gauge would register pressure of about 2600 kPa (i.e. about 360 psi) on the gauge.
+It may be hard to visualise, but this pressure would, in fact, develop spontaneously in the apparatus shown, and so we say that the osmotic pressure of seawater is about 2600 kPa.
+If we wanted to produce fresh water from the seawater in this apparatus, we could mechanically apply more than 2600 kPa to the right-hand chamber to push the freshwater out of the seawater through the membrane.
+In fact, a typical reverse osmosis system, a seawater desalinator, in particular, uses 5-7000 kPa (i.e. up to 1000 psi) to do just this.
 Excess pressure over the osmotic pressure is used to overcome the membranes natural flow resistance.

-Practically, the osmotic pressure of salt water may be regarded as directly proportional to the salt concentration.
-It means if the seawater in the above illustration was diluted 50/50 with fresh water, the osmotic pressure would fall to 1300 kPa, or half that of undiluted seawater.
+Practically, the osmotic pressure of saltwater may be regarded as directly proportional to the salt concentration.
+It means if the seawater in the above illustration were diluted 50/50 with fresh water, the osmotic pressure would fall to 1300 kPa or half that of undiluted seawater.
 Conversely, the osmotic pressure doubles when the concentration of salt doubles.
 Therefore the lower the salt content of the water, the easier it is (i.e., the lower the pressure required) to desalinate it.

 Configuration of Practical Reverse Osmosis Systems